The best MongoDB GUIs in 2024

 • Imports: Import tables from your MySQL and SQL Server databases

-Winning feature: autocompletion
+Winning feature: Autocompletion

 NoSQL Manager comes with a MongoDB UI Shell that offers code autocompletion, syntax highlighting, and hints.
 Autocompletion takes much of the guesswork out of MongoDB management, helping you by autocompleting things like the collection names and methods in MongoDB Shell commands.
 As you type into the Shell, NoSQL Manager uses context clues to provide collection or method completion.